 Actual linear measurement, rather than approximations from maps, became possible in 1951 by the siting of a series of erosion monitoring posts along the coast, with a few more added later.
 However, results were not gathered for the entire length of coast at any one time, nor on any regular basis.

 In 1999, GPS (Global Positioning System) technology was introduced, with readings recorded twice a year – spring and autumn – but not at every location.
 GPS was replaced in 2009 by LiDAR (Light Detection And Ranging).

 Since 2003, readings have been taken every six months at all measurement points except for two included slightly later.
-Cliff recession is monitored along section lines, or profiles, spaced a nominal 500 metres apart and which extend a kilometre or so from a point a little distance behind the cliff to a position out to sea.
+Cliff recession is monitored along notional lines, or profiles, most of them spaced at approximately 500 metre intervals along the coastline and which extend from a point a little distance behind the cliff to a position out to sea.

 The profile approach has the limitation that it captures cliff recession only at certain points along the coast.
-Recently, continuous cliff line recording has been carried out, using GPS equipment.
-This development has its roots in the days of comparing map markings, though technology brings speed and detail.
+Recently, continuous cliff line recording has been carried out, using differential GPS equipment.
+Taking a monitoring profile as centre, cliff loss is calculated for a section extending 250 metres either side.

 As regards volume of material removed by the sea, a calculation based on length of unprotected cliff and cliff height suggests that roughly one million cubic metres, weighing perhaps 2.2 million metric tonnes, are lost for every metre of recession along the coast.
 In fact, the tides not only erode the cliff but the beach and sea bed, too.
 The question of where all the washed away material is deposited awaits a complete answer.